chefdill/se_project_aroundtheus/README.md

 - Used Figma platform to reference the project that was made.
 - Link to the project on Figma: https://www.figma.com/file/ii4xxsJ0ghevUOcssTlHZv/Sprint-3%3A-Around-the-US?node-id=0%3A1

+**Webpack**

+- Installed webpack and node.js to add package.json and node_modules.
+Gitignore to ignore the node_modules and dist folders.
+Used npm run dev to pull up my localhost8080 instead of Go Live.
+- Added babel.config.js, postcss.config.js.

 **Images**